agrbin/snapscale-article/README.md

 * ML principles for real-world applications

-In this article, I explain that unless you are writing a school project, or sharpening your ML skills, the textbook ML challenges in real world projects come last.
+In this article, I explain that unless you are writing a school project, or sharpening your ML skills, the textbook ML challenges in the real world projects come last.
 Also, expect that ML engineering will be dominated by data transform and evaluation framework.

 * The state of ML tools today available on Google Cloud